Armed Forces of the Republic of Kazakhstan: History

-On May 7, 1992, the president of Kazakhstan took a number of actions regarding defence.
+On May 7, 1992, following the dissolution of the Soviet Union, the president of Kazakhstan took a number of actions regarding defence.
 He signed a decree on the 'establishment of the Armed Forces of the Republic of Kazakhstan', the transformation of the State Committee of Defence of the Republic of Kazakhstan into the Ministry of Defence, on the attribution of Sagadat Nurmagambetov the military rank of Colonel General, and the appointment of General-Colonel Sagadat Nurmagambetov as Defence Minister of Kazakhstan.
 Mukhtar Altynbayev served as the Minister of Defence twice, most recently from December 2001 to 10 January 2007.

 On June 30, 1992, the Soviet Armed Forces' Turkestan Military District disbanded, following the collapse of the Soviet Union.
 The most powerful grouping of forces from the Turkestan Military District then became the core of Kazakhstan's new military.
 Kazakhstan acquired all the units of the 40th Army (the former 32nd Army) and part of the 17th Army Corps, including 6 land force divisions, storage bases, the 14th and 35th air-landing brigades, 2 rocket brigades, 2 artillery regiments and a large amount of equipment which had been withdrawn from over the Urals after the signing of the Treaty on Conventional Armed Forces in Europe.

 On July 6, 2000, a presidential decree returned the armed forces returned to a dual structure (general-purpose forces and air defense forces).
 The Airmobile Forces were also created, and it transitioned to a new military-territorial structure of established military districts.
 In February 2001, a decree divided the functions of the Ministry of Defence and General Staff.
 From 2000 to 2003, the transition of the Armed Forces to the brigade structure of troops was fully implemented.

 Kazakhstan had its first military parade in its history at Otar Military Base on May 7, 2013, celebrating the Defender of the Fatherland Day as the national holiday for the first time ever.
 During the ceremony, the first woman was promoted to the rank of General.
 Kazakhstan is a founding member of CSTO and SCO.
 Kazakhstan also has an Individual Partnership Action Plan with NATO & strategic cooperation with the Turkish Armed Forces.